0xviviana/fision-wallet-hackaton-fuel/readme.md

+# This repo is closed, the main development is executed at https://github.com/ManhattanInitiative/fision-wallet
+---
 # fision wallet extension for fuel.network hackaton 2022

 This wallet was made for the fuel.network hackaton.
 The intention was that the wallet would manage multiple accounts, send/receive native assets, inject a provider into a web page for dapps to work and to support multiple networks.